城隍廟

 Shared Bicycles

-Unlike many of Taiwan’s other cities, Tainan has yet to succumb to the popular Youbike shared bicycle rental service.
-The city is sticking to its own ‘Tbike’ (臺南市公共自行車) service, and travelers can easily access the system with their EasyCard, iPass, iCash or credit card.
-But you’ll have to register your card at one of the kiosks around the city before taking off.
+In a recent development, Tainan has finally standardized their shared bike service with the other city’s in Taiwan, making use of the popular Youbike shared bicycle rental service instead of their own ‘Tbike’ (臺南市公共自行車).
+Travelers can easily access the system with their EasyCard, iPass, iCash or credit card.
+But, if you haven’t already, you’ll have to register your card at one of the kiosks around the city before taking off.

-There are three docking stations located within a short walking distance of the temple and the Chihkan Cultural Zone where you’ll be able to pick up or return one of the bikes.
-As is the case with each of the bus stops above, I’ll provide a link to the location of each of the docking stations in the area on Google Maps below.
+There are several docking stations located within a short walking distance of the temple and the Chihkan Cultural Zone where you’ll be able to pick up or return one of the bikes.
 If you’ve just arrived in Tainan on the train, you can easily grab one of the bikes in front of the station and make your way over to the Chihkan Cultural Zone area, which will probably take you less than five minutes.

 Car